-Her deck equipment consists of a Markey CEWP-90, 40 horsepower electric capstan mounted on the stern.
-And, a Markey CEW-60, 15 horsepower electric capstan mounted on the bow.
+Her deck equipment consists of a Markey CEWP-90, 27(in) diameter, 40 horsepower, electric capstan on her stern.
+And, a Markey CEW-60, 15 horsepower, electric capstan on her bow.

 She is "married" to a 400(ft), 27,000 DWT dry bulk barge, the Virginia.
 Which was constructed in 1982, by Galveston Shipbuilding of Galveston, Texas.
 The barge was converted at Gulf Marine Repair of Tampa, Florida for service as an articulated barge for the Moran Towing Corporation.